 Due to COVID-19 the school is adapting its curriculum and has produced a Recovery Curriculum Action Plan in line with DfE guidance.
 The below information about the school’s curriculum has been adapting for the current academic year and should be back on track by the next academic year.

-The school introduced a new curriculum in September 2014 which encompasses the new national primary curriculum and the requirements for the early years.
-The school curriculum comprises all learning and other experiences that school plans for its pupils.
-The national curriculum forms one part of the school curriculum.
+The school follows the National Curriculum and the requirements for the early years.
+The school curriculum comprises all learning and other experiences that the school plans for its pupils.
 The curriculum comprises the core subjects of:

 • Art and design